Our Focus Areas

 Beginning February 15, 2005, all new development and redevelopment projects for which the City has not received a complete Planning and Zoning permit application that create or replace one acre or more of impervious surface are required to incorporate post-construction stormwater pollution management measures.
 Beginning August 15, 2006, all new development and redevelopment projects for the which the City has not received that a complete Planning and Zoning permit application that create or replace 10,000 square feet or more of impervious surface are required to incorporate post-construction stormwater pollution management measures.

-Oakland's watershed has fifteen main creeks with over thirty tributaries - over 40 miles of open creeks.
+Oakland's watershed has 15 main creeks with over 30 tributaries with over 40 miles of open creeks.
 Because of this unique and precious resource, the City of Oakland, by implementing the Watershed Improvement Program has made environmental protection of creeks a priority.

 The City of Oakland, along with the other cities in the county, is a member of the Alameda Countywide Clean Water Program (ACCWP).
 ACCWP acts to limit stormwater runoff pollution and to keep creeks and the Bay healthy.